FionaBeCode/markdown-warm-up/README.md

 The most information appears on their fourth tab 'Behang' Where finally the opening hours and address is shown.

-Visual of photos, cramped and cluttered no whitespace
+Visual of photos, cramped and cluttered **no whitespace**

 ![Home Page](resources/behang_screenshot.png "The lack of white space")

 # Is this website active on social media ?
 No

 This appears to have no linked to __instagram__ or __facebook__.

 The Presence of social media is missing.

 There is also no email available on their contact information.

 # Make a list with the top three things you would change first (and explain why those three specifically)
-#Suggestions
+# Suggestions
-__Home Page__ This could profile the store better with  'FrontDoor'image.
+__Home Page__ This could profile the store better with  'FrontDoor' image.

 1. Photo of Building
-2. Link to google maps for building location
+2. Link to [**Google maps**](https://www.google.com/maps) for building location, allowing customers to find them, via the app
-3. icons or photo image as hyperlinks to link the different departments
+3. provide icons or photo image as hyperlinks to link the different departments